 Pack your RED Transition bag with everything you need for the run course, when you finish the bike section you place all your bike kit including your helmet into the red bag and either rack there bag or give to to a volunteer to rack it for you.
 Your red bag gets racked in T2 the day before ( or maybe 2 days before) your race.

-We have complied an article on tips for registration and racking for your IRONMAN/ IRONMAN 70.3 race, check out that article HERE especially if you need some tips on packing those Blue, Red and White Bags that you receive at registration.
+We have compiled an article on tips for registration and racking for your IRONMAN/ IRONMAN 70.3 race, check out that article HERE especially if you need some tips on packing those Blue, Red and White Bags that you receive at registration.

 Other Essentials to Consider: